w4bo/teaching-handsondatapipelines/02-MachineLearning/README.md

-# 01 - Data preprocessing
+# 01 - Machine learning

 ## Running the code